In 1971 as a young student I started walking with friends from

 When WILD magazine started in 1981, I wrote one of the feature articles in the first issue (for free) and have continued a close relationship since with that excellent publication.
 Just to dispel the rumours, I have never owned any share or part of WILD, I just write for and get paid the same casual rates like every other writer.
-I contributed more than 100 articles and photographs to WILD.
+I have contributed more than 130 articles and photographs to WILD.
 A number of articles have also been published in Outdoor Australia and in overseas outdoor and photography magazines in USA, Spain and the UK.
 In 1989, along with my wife, Monica and good friend, John Siseman, we took over the Age weekly newspaper column on bushwalking when Sandra Bardwell retired on her 200th column.
 Due to financial cut-backs, the column ceased in 1995 and was revived breifly in 2003, in all we wrote 290 columns plus a dozen feature articles for other sections of the newspaper.
 Its funny how many people remember Sandras column and not us even though we wrote more columns than she did over a longer period, I guess she was first though.